-illustration Peat
+illustration Credence

 Part of speech: noun

-Origin: Middle English, 14th century
+Origin: Anglo-Norman, 14th century

 1.

-Examples of Peat in a sentence
+Examples of Credence in a sentence

-illustration Peat
+illustration Credence

 Get the Word of the Day sent directly to your inbox!